DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-06-17-moving-the-position-of-course-status-and-course-actions.md

 We now show the:

 - course status next to the course name
-- last published date immediately below the course name - if the course status is ‘published’
+- last published date below the course name - if the course status is ‘published’
-- last withdrawn date immediately below the course name - if the course status is ‘withdrawn’
+- last withdrawn date below the course name - if the course status is ‘withdrawn’
 - actions in a horizontal list above the sub-navigation

 We made these changes so that users could: